jessesquires/jessesquires.com/_posts/2019-09-19-the-aca-and-your-credit-report.md

 title: The ACA and your credit report
 ---

 As some of you may know, I recently quit my job in San Francisco to pursue personal projects, freedom (sort of) from our collective capitalist nightmare, and self-determination.
 But I'll write more on that later.
-This post is about dealing with health care as an independent developer in the United States.
+This post is about dealing with health care as an independent software developer in the United States.

 <!--excerpt-->